[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 - Landing Page #4: Sell to visitors to Landing Page #3

-You can do this in addition to the email sequence campaigns you’ve created.
+You can do this in addition to the email sequence The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. you’ve created.
 The key, though, is that you are no longer ignoring those who abandoned your landing pages.

 What I’ve laid out above are just examples of how you can use Website Custom Audiences to run a nurture sequence without an email address, but there are no hard and fast rules here.
 Experiment!